-Mentoring is a critical part of the Psychiatry K12 Career Development Awards, and who your mentors are is very important.
-The Psychiatry K12 application requires two mentors.
+Mentoring is a critical part of the K12 Career Development Program, and who your mentors are is very important.
+The K12 application requires two mentors.
 Applicants must identify one mentor as primary and one as secondary.
-Applicants must establish a relationship with the proposed mentor prior to submission of the Psychiatry K12 Career Development application.
-Please do not select a mentor without prior approval of the mentor.
+Applicants must establish a relationship with the proposed mentors prior to submission of the K12 Career Development application.
+Please do not select mentors without prior approval.

-- Please email the Psychiatry K12 Program if you would like to have a mentor approved for the Psychiatry K12 application.
+- Please email the K12 Program if you would like to have a mentor approved for the K12 application.
 For approval, please submit the proposed mentor’s NIH Biosketch, Other Support Form, and Trainee Table documents.
 The application form and subsequent supporting documents cannot be submitted until a mentor has been approved and selected in the online form.
-All mentors will ultimately need to be approved by the Program and the NIH, therefore, new mentor approvals must be completed well in advance of the deadline.
+All mentors will ultimately need to be approved by the Program Directors; therefore, new mentor approvals must be completed well in advance of the deadline.

 Each proposed mentor must provide a letter of support, an updated NIH Biosketch, Other Support, and Trainee Tables by the application deadline.
 Upon submission of the online application form, an email will be automatically generated to each mentor with guidelines and instructions on how to upload the required letter.
 It is the responsibility of the applicant to verify that the identified mentors have received the emails.
 Applicants may view a confirmation of the documents that have been uploaded via the online application site.